-There’s also the “gun” double-standard.
-Would people be so protective of the company if, say, they’d been marketing “My First Chainsaw” to 5-year-old boys?
-Kids hoping to be grown up lumberjacks like dad, and instead ending up losing limbs?
+There is also the “gun” double-standard.
+Would people be so protective of a company marketing, say, “My First Chainsaw” to 5-year-old boys?
+Kids hoping to grow up to be lumberjacks like dad and instead ending up losing limbs?

-Finally, there’s the point that a great deal of the fault lies with the parents of Kristin Sparks, who left a loaded weapon where both the 5-year-old and the 2-year-old could access it.
+Finally, painfully, parental responsibility is a key element in this tragedy.
+The parents of Kristin Sparks left a loaded weapon where both the 5-year-old and the 2-year-old could access it.

-All of these things are topics for further debate and discussion.
+All of these questions are topics for further debate and discussion.

 Unless, of course, you’re afraid to do so.